tryretool/terraform-retool-self-hosted-blueprints/examples/aws_import_from_cloudformation/MIGRATION.md

 ingress rules listed at the top.
 Anything else means a value in `imported.tfvars` does not match reality.

-Takes ~25 min, mostly EKS and the Helm release.
+A full initial apply usually takes ~30–60 min, mostly waiting on EKS cluster creation, RDS DB creation, and the Retool Helm release.

 ## 5. Verify the cluster